 Before law school, Mr. Filoromo worked as a research assistant at the University of Pennsylvania School of Social Policy and Practice on a study funded by the National Institute of Mental Health.
-In connection with that work, Mr. Filoromo co-authored “From Principles to Practice: A Study of Implementation of Supported Housing for Psychiatric Consumers,” published in Administration and Policy in Mental Health and Mental Health Services Research, and presented at the 4th International Conference on Social Work in Health and Mental Health in Quebec, QC, Canada.
-Mr. Filoromo also contributed to the updated 2018 version of the book, "New York Employment Law."
-Finally, Mr. Filoromo worked as a brain injury therapist at MossRehab Hospital in Philadelphia.
+In connection with that work, Mr. Filoromo co-authored the peer-reviewed article, “From Principles to Practice: A Study of Implementation of Supported Housing for Psychiatric Consumers,” which was presented at the 4th International Conference on Social Work in Health and Mental Health in Quebec.
+Mr. Filoromo also worked as a brain injury therapist at MossRehab Hospital in Philadelphia.

 Mr. Filoromo is admitted to practice in Pennsylvania, New Jersey, and the District of Columbia.